jgraph/www.diagrams.net-source/_posts/2022-02-23-diagrams-in-lark.md

 categories: [features,integrations]
 ---

 We aim to make diagramming as accessible as possible.
-As [diagrams.net is an open-source application](https://www.diagrams.net/about.html), an increasing range of applications have integrated our diagramming editor or provide an add-in with our diagramming technology.
+As [draw.io is an open-source application](https://github.com/jgraph/drawio), an increasing range of applications have integrated our diagramming editor or provide an add-in with our diagramming technology.

-Lark is a suite of collaboration and communication tools for your workplace, including documentation, messaging, cloud storage, email and more.
-It has integrated a simplified diagrams.net editor directly into your content creation tools on the platform.
+[Lark](https://www.larksuite.com/) is a suite of collaboration and communication tools for your workplace, including documentation, messaging, cloud storage, email and more.
+It has integrated a simplified draw.io editor directly into your content creation tools on the platform.

 ## How to add a new diagram to a Lark page or wiki